asterics/FABI/Documentation/UserManual/Fabi User Manual.md

 ## Acknowledgements

-We would like to thank Miriam Brenner, Fabian Schiegl and Fanny Peternell for their support in writing this manual and Andreas Fußthaler for developing the FABI-PCB version.
+We would like to thank Miriam Brenner, Fabian Schiegl and Fanny Peternell for their support in writing this manual and Andreas Fußthaler for developing the PCB & case of the previous version.

 This project was financially supported by the City of Vienna (Magistratsabteilung 23 für Wirtschaft, Arbeit und Statistik, MA 23) (project number 14-02, 18-04).